 The thesis/professional project must be defended to the satisfaction of the thesis or project committee, which is composed of TESOL program faculty.
 One committee member may be selected from outside the TESOL program faculty upon approval of the program coordinator.
-A complete guide for preparing the thesis/professional project is given in the Master's Thesis (Guides and Documents)/Master's Project (Guides and Documents) folders available on iLearn and accessible using the following path: iLearn-Community-Office of Research and Graduate Studies (ORGS)-Graduate Studies.
+A complete guide for forming the thesis/professional project committee and for preparing the thesis/professional project is given in the Master's Thesis (Guides and Documents)/Master's Project (Guides and Documents) folders available on iLearn and accessible using the following path: iLearn-Community-Office of Research and Graduate Studies (ORGS)-Graduate Studies.